qdu-bioinfo/Coordinated-Meta-Storms/README.md

 ENV dataset contains 344 randomly selected microbiomes in gut, oral, soil, marine, plant and river environment  annotated by Greengenes (v13-8).

-These three datasets can be downloaded from [this address](http://bioinfo-ai.cn/downloads/Released_Software/Coordinated_Meta_Storms/data/).
+These three datasets can be downloaded from [here](http://bioinfo-ai.cn/downloads/Released_Software/Coordinated_Meta_Storms/data/).

 Due to the large file size, all dataset files have been compressed.
 Please refer to the **readme files** in each dataset folder for decompression operations.
 Fully **decompressing the dataset requires 80GB** of free space on the hard drive.
 If you want to **reproduce all the experiments, it is recommended to leave 1TB** of free space on the hard drive